Ryanjlowe/Amazon-Pinpoint-POC/README.md

 We will now go through the steps to set up a campaign.

+> The campaign below is a sample campaign and can be used.
+However, a better POC would be to use a real-life Customer campaign use-case.

 #### Create a Campaign

 1. Navigate to the **My Pinpoint Project** in the [Amazon Pinpoint Console](https://console.aws.amazon.com/pinpoint/), then **Campaigns**.